john-guerra/nodeMongoRedis_CacheExample/README.md

 # nodeMongoRedis_CacheExample

-A basic example on how to implement a cache with redis
+A basic example on how to implement a cache with redis.
+The index.js file tries to load a students database from nodeRedisCacheExample.Students, and load it into a redis Cache.
+Then it compares the running times of two queries.

 ## Usage